Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Simulation Studies

 The simulation results also demonstrate the robustness properties of the DR1 and DR2 estimators; that is, both estimators have negligible bias when either the sampling score model or the outcome models are correct, but not necessarily both.
-To further illustrate the double robustness and asymptotic normality, we present the empirical histograms of $\widehat{\Delta}_{\text{DR2}}$ under correct and incorrect model specifications in Web Figure 1.
+To further illustrate the double robustness and asymptotic normality, we present the empirical histograms of $\widehat{\Delta}_{\text{DR2}}$ (over 5000 simulations) under correct and incorrect model specifications in Web Figure 6.
 Furthermore, when all models are correctly specified, DR1 and DR2 are substantially more efficient than IPSW1 and IPSW2.
-For instance, when the true treatment propensity scores are used, the relative efficiency of $\widetilde{\Delta}_{\text{DR1}}$ to $\widetilde{\Delta}_{\text{IPSW1}}$ ranges from $1.98$ to $3.02$ while the relative efficiency of $\widetilde{\Delta}_{\text{DR2}}$ to $\widetilde{\Delta}_{\text{IPSW2}}$ ranges from $1.29$ to $3.05$.
-When the propensity scores are estimated from the trial sample, the relative efficiency of $\widehat{\Delta}_{\text{DR1}}$ to $\widehat{\Delta}_{\text{IPSW1}}$ ranges from $1.15$ to $2.21$ while the relative efficiency of $\widehat{\Delta}_{\text{DR2}}$ to $\widehat{\Delta}_{\text{IPSW2}}$ ranges from $1.15$ to $3.08$.
-Despite the efficiency gain over IPSW estimator, the DR estimators remain close but no more efficient than OR.
-Throughout, misspecification of the outcome models leads to more variable DR estimates than misspecification of the sampling score model, a phenomenon that is consistent with previous investigations in observational studies \citep{LiZaslavskyLandrum2013}.
-The average of the DR sandwich standard errors is generally close to the empirical standard errors but tends to be slightly conservative, leading to slight over-coverage of the 95\% CIs; the degree of over-coverage attenuates when the selection effect changes from weak to strong.
-Finally, when all models are misspecified, DR1 and DR2 are biased for the true PATE, and the biases are comparable to the misspecified IPSW and OR estimators.
+For instance, when the true treatment propensity scores are used, the relative efficiency of $\widetilde{\Delta}_{\text{DR1}}$ to $\widetilde{\Delta}_{\text{IPSW1}}$ ranges from $1.46$ to $1.94$ while the relative efficiency of $\widetilde{\Delta}_{\text{DR2}}$ to $\widetilde{\Delta}_{\text{IPSW2}}$ ranges from $1.33$ to $2.02$.
+When the propensity scores are estimated from the trial sample, the relative efficiency of $\widehat{\Delta}_{\text{DR1}}$ to $\widehat{\Delta}_{\text{IPSW1}}$ ranges from $1.20$ to $1.69$ while the relative efficiency of $\widehat{\Delta}_{\text{DR2}}$ to $\widehat{\Delta}_{\text{IPSW2}}$ ranges from $1.21$ to $2.03$.
+Despite the efficiency gain over IPSW estimator, the DR estimators remain close but no more efficient than REG.
+Frequently, misspecification of the outcome models leads to more variable DR estimates than misspecification of the sampling score model, a phenomenon that is consistent with previous investigations in observational studies \citep{LiZaslavskyLandrum2013}.
+The average of the DR sandwich standard error estimates is generally close to the empirical standard error across all scenarios, indicating the adequacy of the proposed sandwich variance estimators.
+When all models are misspecified, DR1 and DR2 are biased for the true PATE.